 Tuition includes revenue received from other Districts for their student(s) attending Ripley-Union-Lewis-Huntington School District as a result of a court-ordered placement or foster care.
 Earnings on Investments include interest earned on the District's deposits and investments.
-In the past four to five years interest rates had declined from the 5% range down to less than 1%, but short term rates are projected to be around 2-3% for the remainder of the forecast.
-The open enrollment revenue projection for fiscal year 2020 and beyond is based on 51 students attending schools within the
+In the past 2-3 months interest rates have declined from the 2-3% range down to less than 1%, and due to the

-District through open enrollment.
-E-rate reimbursement is based on the new service funding structure on a four-year cycle, and primarily being driven by two new service contracts with META (former SCOCA) for Internet Services and Charter Communications (Spectrum) for the high-speed line from the high school to the middle school, but both will be fully phased out by FY2022.
-ROTC Reimbursements are impacted by two primary factors, the number of instructors, and the salary increases in the Marine Instructor pay which are projected between 1-2% through the forecast.
+COVID-19 economic impact we expect rates to remain at less than 1% on reinvestments.
+We have reduced expected returns on investments by 40% in FY21 due to the expected cuts in state funding.
+The open enrollment revenue projection for fiscal year 2020 and beyond is based on 51 students attending schools within the District through open enrollment.
+E-rate reimbursement is based on the new service funding structure on a four-year cycle, and primarily being driven by two new service contracts with META for Internet Services and Charter Communications (Spectrum) for the high-speed line from the high school to the middle school, but both will be fully phased out by FY2022.
+ROTC Reimbursements are impacted by two primary factors, the number of instructors and the salary increases in the Marine Instructor pay which are projected between 1-2% through the forecast.
 Manufactured Homes Tax, Classroom Materials and Fees, Medicaid Reimbursement, and Other Miscellaneous Revenues are not projected to change materially.